kevoree-modeling/tutorial/step3_reflexive/README.md

 model.connect(o -> {  });
 ```

-In the connect closure, we can initiate some objects, like a city using the metaClass name:
+In the connect closure, we can initiate objects, like a city, using the meta class name

 ```java
 KObject city = model.createByName("City", BASE_UNIVERSE, BASE_TIME);
 ```

-or a district using directly the metaClass
+or a district using directly the meta class

 ```java
 KObject district_1 = model.create(metaClassDistrict, BASE_UNIVERSE, BASE_TIME);
 ```

-Additionally we can reflexively set some attribute values:
+Additionally, we reflexively can set attribute values

 ```java
 district_1.setByName("name", "District_1");
 district_1.setByName("nbcitizen", 10000);
 ```

-and even add an object to a relationship using the name, such as:
+or add an object to a relationship using a name:

 ```java
 city.addByName("districts", district_1);
 city.addByName("districts", district_2);
 ```

-To see the result of this model, we can serialize it to the console:
+To see the structure of this model, we can serialize it to the console:

 ```java
 model.universe(BASE_UNIVERSE).time(BASE_TIME).json().save(city, System.out::println);
 ```

-Visit API:
+Visit API
 ----------

 The visit API is available on any KObject.
-This API is composed by two method **visit** and **visitAttributes**.
+This API is composed by two methods **visit** and **visitAttributes**.

-Using the visit method, man can pass on all children object from the source of the visit:
+Using the visit method, one can pass all children objects from the source of the visit:

 ```java
 city.visit(elem -> {